D'Arcy Wentworth: Major-General Sir Thomas Brisbane, CB, 1 December 1821 to 1 December 1825

-D’Arcy Wentworth continued to serve and advise Macquarie’s successor, Governor Brisbane.
+D'Arcy Wentworth continued to serve and advise Macquarie's successor, Governor Thomas Brisbane.
 He remained Treasurer of the Colonial Revenue until the arrival of his replacement, William Balcombe, in April 1824.
 Brisbane recommended him as chairman of the Court of Quarter Sessions, and he was elected by his brother magistrates in November 1824, but he declined, reluctant to implement the more punitive regime recommended by Bigge, and to be responsible for ensuring his fellow magistrates did likewise.
 He served as Superintendent of Police until Captain Francis Rossi arrived to replace him on 19 May 1825, when he retired altogether from public life.
-The Bench of Magistrates publicly thanked him on his retirement, stating they echoed the Public voice, and were indebted to his superior information in dispensing Justice.
+The Bench of Magistrates publicly thanked him on his retirement, stating they "echoed the Public voice", and were "indebted to his superior information in dispensing Justice".

-As a public official, Wentworth’s capacity to advocate openly for reform had been constrained.
+As a public official, Wentworth's capacity to advocate openly for reform had been constrained.
 Free of the obligations of public office, he was free to give his full support to the emancipist cause, to enter political debate, and to work with his son William Charles, as an advocate for an independent constitution for the Colony.
-In October he made a formal request to Brisbane, with two Parramatta magistrates, for respectable emancipists to be added to the lists of jurors.
+In October he made a formal request to Brisbane, with two Parramatta magistrates, for "respectable" emancipists to be added to the lists of jurors.
 Brisbane sent their petition to Earl Bathurst for his attention.

 In May 1825, Governor Brisbane was recalled.
-On 26 October 1825, D’Arcy Wentworth presented an Address of Farewell to him on behalf of the Emancipists.
+On 26 October 1825, D'Arcy Wentworth presented an Address of Farewell to him on behalf of the Emancipists.
 He arranged the Official Farewell Dinner for the Governor, with one hundred guests, at the Woolpack Inn in Parramatta on 7 November 1825.
-D’Arcy sat beside the Governor at the dinner, but he was ill and he retired early.
+D'Arcy sat beside the Governor at the dinner, but he was ill and he retired early.

-His son William proposed the toasts, to the King, to Governor Brisbane, to the prosperity of Australia and to the memory of Governor Phillip.
+His son William proposed the toasts, to the King, to Governor Thomas Brisbane, to the prosperity of Australia and to the memory of Governor Phillip.
 In solemn silence they toasted the memory of Governor Macquarie.
-Then they charged their glasses and drank to the health of D’Arcy Wentworth.
-William returned thanks on his behalf, acknowledging he was proud to be the son of such a worthy man, proud that the community possessed this upright and zealous friend of liberty.
+Then they charged their glasses and drank to the health of D'Arcy Wentworth.
+William returned thanks on his behalf, acknowledging he was proud to be the son of such a worthy man, proud that the community possessed this "upright and zealous friend of liberty".

 At his farewell dinner, Governor Brisbane, in defiance of the Exclusives and the Bigge Report, recognised the importance and significance of the Emancipists, and he undertook to champion their cause with the British Government.